top

 Georgia Medicaid’s Community Care Services Program (CCSP)

 Operated under the Elderly and Disabled Waiver, Georgia Medicaid’s Community Care Services Program is designed to help older adults remain in their own houses or state-licensed personal care homes instead of transferring into a nursing home.
 The program pays for care services and support (rather than room and board) for people who qualify for Georgia Medicaid.
 Benefits can span assistance with activities of daily living, transportation, respite care, skilled nursing, transitional services, therapies, and meal delivery services.
-The criteria for Georgia’s Medicaid eligibility include an individual’s monthly income must be less than $2,829 in 2024 and they must have limited assets under $2,000.
-Patients must also demonstrate a nursing home level of care.
-A Medicaid eligibility test is available here.
-More information is available on this downloadable fact sheet or contact your local Area Agency on Aging for more information or to apply.
+To qualify for the Community Care Services program, applicants must meet an asset limit ($2,000 for an individual in 2026) and an income limit ($2,982/month for an individual in 2026), and they must need a Nursing Facility Level of Care (NFLOC).
+It’s important to know that a dementia diagnosis does not automatically lead to a NFLOC designation.
+Click here to read more about Medicaid’s eligibility requirements.

 Medicaid SOURCE Waiver

 This Medicaid waiver is for people who need nursing-home-level care but want to remain in their own houses or personal care homes.
 For low-income Georgians, the SOURCE waiver provides funding for both medical and non-medical care services, except for room and board costs.
 Benefits can include assistance with activities of daily living, Recipients must qualify for Georgian Medicaid and require nursing-home-level care.
-Georgia’s Medicaid eligibility criteria in 2024 include income under $943 per month and assets under $2,000 for an individual.
-For a fact sheet on SOURCE, click here.
-To apply, call the Home and Community Based Services toll-free number: 1866-552-4464, or the Georgia Division of Family and Children Services.
-A waiting list may exist, and the typical enrollment time is two months.
-Determine if your loved one is eligible for Medicaid.
+To qualify for the SOURCE Waiver, applicants must meet an asset limit ($2,000 for an individual in 2026) and an income limit ($994/month for an individual in 2026), and they must need a Nursing Facility Level of Care (NFLOC).
+It’s important to know that a dementia diagnosis does not automatically lead to a NFLOC designation.
+Click here to read more about Medicaid’s eligibility requirements.

 Veterans Affairs (VA)